trane-project/mantra-miner/README.md

-- **Garchen Rinpoche** spent twenty years in a labor camp due to his status as a high Lama before the Chinese invasion of Tibet, practicing in secret, and eventually achieving enough freedom from his mental obscurations that he came to see the labor camp as a "land of jewels".
+- **Garchen Rinpoche** spent twenty years in a labor camp due to his status as a high Lama before the Chinese invasion of Tibet, practicing in secret, and eventually achieving enough freedom from his mental obscurations that he came to see the labor camp, in his own words, as a "land of jewels".
 During his time in prison, he fell into a frozen water reservoir in the middle of winter and called out to White Tara using her mantra.
 He then felt himself floating back up naturally to the surface despite the freezing temperatures and not knowing how to swim.

 - **Rangjung Rigpe Dorje**, the 16th Karmapa, uttered Avalokiteshvara's mantra of compassion ("om mani padme hum") while donning the titular crown at the climax of the Black Crown ceremony, which